bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+    It solve the problem of handling complex state management in a simpler way than Redux

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+    Actions are what you want the state to do
+    Reducers take in action and state and combine them into a new state based on the action sent The store holds state and reducers and takes in actions The stoe is a single point of truth because state is never mutated, it is copied and reduced into a new state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+    Application state is accessible in the whole app.
+Component state is only available to the component it applies to.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+    Redux-Thunk is middleware that returns a function with action creators are called.
+It give action-creators access to dispatch.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    Context because it was easier for me to understand.

 ## Project Set Up